-To make families aware of a Center closure due to weather or other emergency please tune into WHTM channel 27.
-We will also use the center-wide digital communication program to communicate updates by text and e-mail to all families.
+To make families aware of a Center closure due to weather or another emergency, we will use the center-wide digital communication program (HiMama) to communicate updates by text and e-mail to all families.

 Disclosure of Information

 Prior to enrollment, we request that families make full disclosure of any medical/special needs (including asthma or allergies) that their child may have.
 At this time, we ask for that families who require assistance, such as the use of translators, sign-language proficient staff members, assistance with building accessibility, etc. make us aware of such a situation.
 The primary language spoken at DCCC is English.
 If a family or child's primary language is one other than English, a student volunteer/translator from the college and newsletters in a language that is understood by families will be provided.
 Other accommodations will be considered on a case-by-case basis.